-Investigators never certify incorrect effort.
 If an investigator determines that an administrative error has occurred or that their reported effort is not reflective of the average actual effort expended on the grant during time period, the investigator consults with their GM for guidance in resolving this.
 After consulting with their GM for guidance, if corrections to effort are needed, the investigator submits a request to the Central Support Team.
-Effort corrections must be requested within 90 days.
+Effort corrections must be requested within 60 days and must be reviewed and approved by the faculty member's Division Chair before the correction can be processed in Workday.
 Pls are responsible for reporting and verifying their effort on grants and for responding to any audit inquiries regarding it from sponsors or the university's audit team.